(To read my survivor story click here)

-Hooked on the feeling of losing myself on the page in a way I never had before.
+Hooked on the feeling of losing myself on the page or canvas in a way I had never lost myself before.

 At some point, I stopped taking online classes and started to focus on developing myself as an artist and finding my own style.

 I have definitely been influenced by some amazing artists, but by the third year, my art started becoming more recognizable as mine.

 I remember in those early years longing for that to happen, wanting to finally get good at combining colors, wanting my faces to look like mine or to just look like faces for that matter.
 But I had to learn to walk before I could run.